EngineersNeedArt/MagazineRack/README.md

 ### State

-Alpha 1 is just complete.
+Version 1.0 is just complete.
 This version is useable for paging through PDF's.
 A directory of your PDF collection can be displayed and navigated in order to load a new PDF.
 There are limitations however (see below).

 ### Directory Structure